-Collecting and maintaining accurate records of your fixed assets can be a time consuming and expensive task.
-The right integrated asset tracking solution will put your company’s valuable equipment firmly under your control.
-The goal of any robust system is to maximize your asset control efficiency and minimize your equipment loss.
+Collecting and maintaining accurate records of your capital assets can be a time-consuming and costly task.
+The right integrated asset tracking solution will give you firm control over your company’s valuable equipment.
+The goal of any robust system is to maximize the efficiency of your asset control and minimize the loss of your equipment.

-Using the combination of mobile computers and asset management software, you will be able to speed up your audit tasks and conduct your asset tracking in real-time.
-This will enable you to become more efficient in your production planning and reduce downtime.
-The management software will also enable you to schedule necessary maintenance or services for your equipment at appropriate times.
-With a complete solution that includes barcode/RFID printing technology, mobile computers and software you can manage your assets accurately and efficiently.
+Using the combination of mobile computers and asset management software, you will be able to speed up your audit tasks and track your assets in real time.
+This will allow you to be more efficient in your production planning and reduce downtime.
+The management software will also allow you to schedule the necessary maintenance or services for your equipment at the right times.
+With a complete solution including barcode/RFID printing technology, mobile computers and software, you can manage your assets accurately and efficiently.

-What are the Key Benefits of an Asset Tracking System?
+What are the main benefits of an asset tracking system?

-All businesses have a collection of assets that they need to maintain and with the right solution in place you can gain more detailed control over your assets and greater return on your investment with the benefits of:
+All companies have a collection of assets that they need to maintain.
+With the right solution in place, you can gain more detailed control of your assets and a better return on investment with the following benefits:

-- Productivity – Collect data faster in greater detail.
+- Productivity – Collect data faster and in more detail.

 - Accuracy – Eliminate human error.

-- Compliance – Reporting flexibility with more accurate records.
+- Compliance – Flexible reporting through more accurate records.

-- Accountability – Enforces personal responsibility and accountability for company property.
+- Responsibility – Enforcing personal responsibility and accountability for the company’s assets.

-Every company uses hundreds of assets on a daily basis.
-An “asset” is any item that a business uses internally, such as IT equipment, office equipment, tools, etc… A properly integrated asset management solution can help your company accurately and efficiently track any of your business’ assets.
-Rather than wasting time searching for and replacing lost assets, you can keep track of all your valuable assets with a convenient, easy to use complete asset tracking system that is regularly managed.
+Each company uses hundreds of assets on a daily basis.
+An “asset” is anything that a company uses internally, such as computer equipment, office equipment, tools, etc. A properly integrated asset management solution can help your business accurately and efficiently track all of your company’s assets.
+Rather than wasting time searching for and replacing lost assets, you can keep track of all your valuable assets with a convenient, easy-to-use comprehensive asset tracking system that is managed regularly.

 The first step in determining an asset tracking system is to understand whether you are dealing with assets or inventory.
-Assets are “permanent” objects that a business uses internally, such as computers, tools, or educational material.
-Although employees may check the object in or out to for a given project, or even use at home, an asset ultimately belongs to the company and must be returned to the company.
-An asset is always tracked as a unique item.
-Even though you may have 10 of the same PC or tool you are managing each instance as an individual item with its own unique barcode label or RFID tag.
-The main concern is to have accurate information on each specific item like location, condition, purchase date, value, custodian, last maintenance, etc…
+Assets are “permanent” objects that a company uses internally, such as computers, tools, or educational materials.
+Even if employees can borrow the object for a given project, or even use it at home, an asset ultimately belongs to the company and must be returned to it.
+An asset is always tracked as a single item.
+Even if you have 10 copies of the same PC or tool, you manage each instance as an individual item with its own barcode label or RFID tag.
+The main concern is to have accurate information about each specific item like location, condition, date of purchase, value, caretaker, last maintenance, etc.

-Inventory tracking, however, refers to objects that are sold, distributed, or otherwise consumed by a company.
-These “temporary” objects include retail items and office supplies.
-In this case, you may have 100 boxes of staples in inventory and when you use one box the tracked quantity decreases by one.
-You are not concerned with what specific instance was sold but rather that 1 of 100 was removed.
-Ultimately, you want to know how many you have in stock and when to order more.
+Inventory tracking, on the other hand, refers to items that are sold, distributed, or otherwise consumed by a business.
+These “temporary” items include retail items and office supplies.
+In this case, you may have 100 staple boxes in stock and when you use one box, the tracked quantity decreases by one.
+You don’t care which specific instance was sold, but rather that one instance out of 100 was deleted.
+Ultimately, you want to know how much you have in stock and when to order more.

-To begin, consider your tracking needs with the chart below to determine if you need Inventory tracking or asset tracking.
+To get started, review your tracking needs using the table below to determine if you need inventory or asset tracking.

-The asset tracking software is the brains behind any system as it is the source of all your asset information and dictates how you interact with this information.
-Normally, you will be running an instance of the software on a desktop PC while the mobile devices will have a stripped down version of the software for functions needed in the field.
-Depending on your need for real-time or batch updates, certain software will support one or the other.
-The desktop instance will contain the full detailed database of assets, allow printing of labels, and run a variety of reports.
-Reporting is a very important aspect of any tracking software as this will give you greater visibility into your collection of assets.
-Knowing when things need to be replaced or serviced and general asset analysis is done with reporting.
-There are many asset tracking applications to choose from and determining the best fit for your business needs is essential to a productive, useful system.
+Asset tracking software is the brain of any system because it is the source of all your asset information and determines how you interact with that information.
+Normally, you will run an instance of the software on a desktop PC, while mobile devices will have a simplified version of the software for the necessary functions in the field.
+Depending on your need for real-time or batch updates, some software will support one or the other.
+The desktop instance will contain the complete and detailed database of assets, allow label printing and run a variety of reports.
+Reporting is a very important aspect of any tracking software, as it will give you better visibility into your asset collection.
+Reports provide insight into when items need to be replaced or maintained and provide a general analysis of assets.
+There are many asset tracking apps out there and determining which one best suits your business needs is critical to getting a productive and useful system.

-When putting together an effective and suitable asset tracking system there are a few key questions to answer:
+To set up an effective and responsive asset tracking system, a few key questions need to be answered:

 - How many assets do you need to track?

-- What type of assets are you tracking?
+- What type of assets do you track?

 - Where are the assets located?
-How many locations do you have?
+How many sites do you have?

 - Are the assets already labeled?
-Will you use barcode or RFID tags?
+Will you be using barcode or RFID tags?

 - Do you need real-time updates or can batch collection be used?

-- What type of reporting will you need from the system?
+- What kind of relationship will you need with the system?

 - How many users will you have?
 Desktop and mobile.

-All asset tracking systems consist of 3 core components:
+All asset tracking systems consist of three essential elements:

-– Software is the backbone of any system and will determine what features and options are available.
-The main concerns when deciding are how detailed of reporting is available and whether it supports batch or real-time updates.
+– The software is the backbone of any system and determines the features and options available.
+The main concerns when making decisions are the level of detail of the reports available and the support for batch or real-time updates.

-– Assets are located throughout a business so a mobile device allows you to have all needed information and make changes at the asset location.
-Depending on how rugged your environment is and budget, a wide range of devices can be used.
+– Assets are spread throughout the company.
+A mobile device allows you to have all the necessary information and make changes on site.
+Depending on the robustness of your environment and budget, a wide range of devices can be used.

-– All assets need a unique identifier on them to be properly tracked.
-Barcodes are the easiest and most cost effective option but RFID tags offer added benefits with wireless reading of the assets and the possibility of automating your whole process.
+– All assets must have a unique identifier to be properly tracked.
+Barcodes are the simplest and most cost-effective option, but RFID tags offer additional benefits with wireless asset scanning and the ability to automate your entire process.